mosesalphonse/CICD-with-Github-Actions-into-GKE/README.md

   Enable CICD to deploy the workload into GKE when we modify the source code
 </li>
 <li>
-  Maven is used to build and push the quarkus workload image into GCR
+  Maven is used to build and push the quarkus workload image into GCR repo
 </li>
 <li>
   Google GCR is used as repository